 The attendant positions the wheelchair in front of the pavement facing forward.
-Press down on the lower tube of the frame as well as pulling on the push handles.
+Press down on the lower tube of the frame (or on tipping levers, delivered as an option) as well as pulling on the push handles.
 Attendant tilts the wheelchair backwards until the castors reach the pavement; attendant pushes the wheelchair forward until the rear wheels are against the kerb and again pushes the wheelchair until the rear wheels climb over the kerb.